ahmetayrnc/VortexHop/README.md

 - Shader graphs are used to create a the platform color change effect.

 ## Links
-Play Store Link:
+Play Store Link: Due to technical difficulties with my computer, the game is not currently on any stores.

-Trailer for the game:
+Trailer for the game: https://youtu.be/84TUHTB6T_Y

 ## Gallery
 <p align="middle">